himanshusahariya/docker-compose-file/README.md

 ### Starting the compose containers

 #### Pre-requisites for starting docker-compose file:-

 1. You should have installed docker on your system.
 1. The httpd services of your system must be running.
+1. You shoud have the following images for docker downloaded in docker:
+    1. Mysql:5.7
+    1. Wordpress:5.1.1-php7.3-apache
+    1. Adminer:latest
+1. To download these images you can run the command **docker pull IMAGE_NAME**.
+1. You should have stable internet connection to communicate with containers with browser.

 #### Running the compose file containers:-
 1. To run the code put the code in a seperate directory where no other compose file exists.